axjasf/NeverEatAlone/docs/dev-journal/sprint-2025-02/DevJournal_23.5-tag-bo-timezone.md

 # Development Journal - [23.5-tag-bo-timezone]
-Version: 2025.02.21-13-feat-23.5
+Version: 2025.02.22-14-feat-23.5

 ## Current Focus [23.5]
 ### Tag BO Timezone Implementation
-- 🔄 Complete remaining implementation:
-  * Event tests completed
-  * Documentation pending
-- Code review pending, compare with other BOs but also groundup
+- ✅ Implementation complete and verified
+- ✅ All tests passing and aligned with patterns
+- ✅ Ready for merge into #23

 ### Active Tasks
 1. Domain Model